 METHODS

-GAS2 expression in clinic liver and HCC specimens was analyzed by real-time PCR and western blot.
-Cell proliferation was analyzed by counting, MTS and colony formation assays.
+GAS2 expression in clinic liver and HCC specimens was analyzed by real-time PCR and western blotting.
+Cell proliferation was analyzed by counting, MTS, and colony formation assays.
 Cell cycle analysis was performed by flow cytometry.
-Cell apoptosis was used to investigated by Annexin V apoptosis assay and western blot.
+Cell apoptosis was investigated by Annexin V apoptosis assay and western blotting.

 RESULTS

 GAS2 protein expression was lower in HCC than in normal tissues.
-Overexpression of GAS2 inhibited the proliferation of HCC cells with wide-type P53, while knock-down of GAS2 promoted the proliferation of hepatocyte (P < 0.05).
-Furthermore, GAS2 overexpression impeded G1-to-S cell cycle transition and arrested more G1 cells, particularly the elevation of sub G1 (P < 0.01).
-Apoptosis induced by GAS2 was dependent on P53, which was increased by etoposide addition.
-The expressions of p53 and apoptosis markers were further enhanced when GAS2 was up-regulated, but became diminished upon down-regulation of GAS2.
-In the clinic specimen, GAS2 was down-regulated in more than 60% of HCCs.
-Their average fold changes of GAS2 expression in tumor tissues were significantly lower than those in the paired nontumor tissues (P < 0.05).
+Overexpression of GAS2 inhibited the proliferation of HCC cells with wide-type p53, while knockdown of GAS2 promoted the proliferation of hepatocytes (P < 0.05).
+Furthermore, GAS2 overexpression impeded the G1-to-S cell cycle transition and arrested more G1 cells, particularly the elevation of sub G1 (P < 0.01).
+Apoptosis induced by GAS2 was dependent on p53, which was increased by etoposide addition.
+The expression of p53 and apoptosis markers was further enhanced when GAS2 was upregulated, but became diminished upon downregulation of GAS2.
+In the clinic specimen, GAS2 was downregulated in more than 60% of HCCs.
+The average fold changes of GAS2 expression in tumor tissues were significantly lower than those in paired non-tumor tissues (P < 0.05).

 CONCLUSION

-GAS2 played a vital role in HCC cell proliferation and apoptosis, possibly by regulating cell cycle and p53-dependent apoptosis pathway.
+GAS2 plays a vital role in HCC cell proliferation and apoptosis, possibly by regulating the cell cycle and p53-dependent apoptosis pathway.

 Key words: Growth arrest-specific gene 2; Cell cycle; Apoptosis; Hepatocellular carcinoma; p53-dependent signaling pathway